knu-vis/ELLAR/README.md

 ### Comparison Result on ELLAR Dataset

-Our method is pretrained by Kinetics400, and finetuned by ELLAR dataset.
-You can download the checkpoint pth file in [here](http://gofile.me/7cPY4/yu2u18Etb).

-The config file format is following mmaction2.
-The config file for DGAM is already located in `./configs/recognition/swin/hydra_config.py`.

 | Model          | Pretrained | Input Size      | Top-1  | Top-5  |
 |----------------|------------|-----------------|--------|--------|
 | ResNet101      | K700       | 3×16×112²       | 10.46  | 45.69  |